sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 ```
 - After running the above command, you can see that the haproxy.cfg file is updated with the private IP of the instances.

-### Get IP address of our server in our Page:
+### Get the IP address of our server on our Page:

-- We can use the backend service of our httpd server to get the IP of the server in our page.
+- We can use the backend service of our httpd server to show the IP of the server on our page(Basically we are going to do server-side programming)
-- For this purpose, We are going to use python subproccess module to get the IP of the server and then we are going to use the IP in our page.
+- For this purpose, We are going to use the Python `subprocess` module to get the IP of the server and then we are going to use the IP in our page.
 - Let's create `python_cgi_ip.py` file
 ```
 #!/usr/bin/env python3